aenygmatic/easymock-annotations/README.md

 - @MockControl
   - Field annotated with @MockControl all the mock will be created by the IMockControl which will be injected into the field.
   - org.easymock.MockType is supported for this annotation
-  - For this annotation EasyMockAnnotations.initializeWithMockControl(this); should be used.

 - @Injected (org.easymock.TestSubject is also supported)